Qalexcitysocial/drainage/README.md

-<h2>This is a project based on python and php MySQL where you can control the irrigation or drainage of yor garden or plants</h2>
+<h2>This is a project based on python and php MySQL where you can control the irrigation or drainage of your garden or plants</h2>

 1. Getting Started